-If it has been fixed, task label is set to VERIFIED and task is completed.
-In (rare) cases when bug was not fully covered and needs more work, our QA marks it as REOPENED and notifies the developer about the problem.
+If it has been fixed, the task label is set to VERIFIED and the task is completed.
+In (rare) cases when a bug was not fully covered and needs more work, our QA marks it as REOPENED and notifies the developer about the problem.

-REOPENED task gets FINISHED again, and process continues until we get to VERIFIED.
+REOPENED task gets FINISHED again, and the process continues until we get to VERIFIED.

 That’s the basic process.
 We also have a couple of extra labels to cover the edge cases (bug not reproducible, blocks etc):

 - WORKS4ME — bug can’t be reproduced,